Radiative loss of coherence in free electrons: a long-range quantum phenomenon: Abstract

 \section{Abstract}

 {\bf Quantum physics rules the dynamics of small objects as they interact over microscopic length scales.
 Nevertheless, quantum correlations involving macroscopic distances can be observed between entangled photons as well as in atomic gases and matter waves at low temperatures.
 The long-range nature of the electromagnetic coupling between charged particles and extended objects could also trigger quantum phenomena over large distances.
-Here, we reveal a manifestation of quantum mechanics that involves macroscopic distances and results in a nearly complete depletion of coherence associated with which-way free-electron interference produced by electron--radiation coupling in the presence of a distant extended object.
-We illustrate this effect by a rigorous theoretical analysis of a two-path electron beam interacting with a semi-infinite plate and find the inter-path coherence to vanish proportionally to the path separation at zero temperature and exponentially at finite temperature.
+Here, we reveal a manifestation of quantum mechanics that involves macroscopic distances and results in a nearly complete depletion of coherence associated with which-way free-electron interference produced by electron--radiation coupling in the presence of distant extended objects.
+This is a ubiquitous effect that we illustrate through a rigorous theoretical analysis of a two-path electron beam interacting with a semi-infinite metallic plate and find the inter-path coherence to vanish proportionally to the path separation at zero temperature and exponentially at finite temperature.
+The investigated regime of large distances involves the coupling of the electron to radiative modes assisted by diffraction at material structures but without any involvement of material excitations.
 Besides the fundamental interest of this macroscopic quantum phenomenon, our results suggest an approach to measuring the vacuum temperature and nondestructively sensing the presence of distant objects. }

-\section{Introduction}
+\section{INTRODUCTION}

 The wave nature of electrons allows us to image materials with atomic resolution in transmission electron microscopy \cite{E05,MKM08} (TEM) and resolve the atomic structure and dynamics of molecules and crystal surfaces through low-energy \cite{DG1927,P1974}, photoemission \cite{paper037}, and ultrafast \cite{WPL16,FML22} electron diffraction.
 In these techniques, wave interference takes place between elastically scattered components, while inelastic collisions are typically regarded as a source of decoherence that destroys interference through the addition of a stochastic phase.